shirish93/shirish93.github.io/_ideas/2024-03-12-tuktuk-kathmandu.md

 **Background:**

 * **Air Quality and Noise Pollution:** Kathmandu suffers from severe air pollution, exacerbated by vehicular emissions.
-Noise pollution also poses a significant health concern.
+Noise pollution is also a significant health concern.
 * **Public Transport Needs:** The existing public transport system struggles to meet growing demand, leading to congestion and inefficiency.
 * **Electric Vehicle Potential:** Nepal enjoys abundant hydropower resources, making electric vehicles a practical and sustainable choice.